venkatmcajj/react-country-state-city/README.md

 - onChange and onTextChange callbacks.
 - And much more !
 - Language dropdown to list and search all languages in English and native too.
+- Regions or Continents dropdown to list and search all the regions from the world.

 ## The gist